bryan-ball/qTest.Integration.Pulse/qtest/azure-devops/README.md

 ### Constant "ManagerURL"

 The qTest Manager URL unique to your organization.
+DO NOT INCLUDE THE HTTP:// in the value

 Please follow [these steps](https://documentation.tricentis.com/qtest/od/en/content/pulse/constants/pulse_constants.htm#ManagerURL) to get the URL from qTest Manager.